Holy Cross Crusaders football: 2009 season

-The Chesney Era
+The Chesney era and beyond

 Bob Chesney took over as Holy Cross head coach in 2018.
-In his first season the Crusaders won their last 4 games to finish second in the Patriot League.
-In 2019 the Crusaders won the league title and earned an automatic berth to the FCS playoffs, where they lost in the first round to Monmouth.
-In a shortened 2021 Spring season the Crusaders went undefeated and won the league title for the second year in a row.
-In the fall 2021 season the Crusaders won their third Patriot League Championship in a row.
-The season also marked the first FCS playoff victory for Holy Cross, a 13-10 win over Sacred Heart in the first round.
+In his first season, the Crusaders won their last 4 games to finish second in the Patriot League, notching a 4–2 Patriot League record and 5–6 overall standing.

+The Crusaders' 2019 campaign produced a Patriot League title and a 5–1 conference standing, paired with a 7–6 record overall.
+Holy Cross earned an automatic berth to the FCS playoffs, where they lost in the first round to Monmouth.

+In a shortened 2021 spring season, the Crusaders went undefeated in Patriot League play (3–0) and won the league title for the second year in a row.

+In the fall 2021 season, the Crusaders won their third Patriot League Championship in a row, going 6–0 in conference play and 10–3 overall.
+The season also marked the first FCS playoff victory for Holy Cross, a 13–10 win over Sacred Heart in the first round.
 The Crusaders saw their season end once again at the hands of Villanova, however.

-2022 saw the team post an undefeated 11-0 regular season record, highlighted by a win at FBS opponent Buffalo and a sweep of Harvard and Yale.
+The 2022 season saw the team post an undefeated 11–0 regular season record, highlighted by a win at FBS opponent Buffalo and a sweep of Harvard and Yale.
 Their success saw them receive the #8 seed in the FCS playoffs, which carried with it a first-round bye and a home game in the round of 16.
-In pitiful weather conditions, the Crusaders took out New Hampshire 35-19 in Worcester to advance to play #1 overall seed South Dakota State.
+In poor weather conditions, the Crusaders took out New Hampshire 35–19 in Worcester to advance to play #1 overall seed South Dakota State, eventually losing 42–21.

+Chesney left the program following the 2023 season after being hired as head coach of James Madison.
+He was succeeded by Merrimack's Dan Curran.